Skrillex: Early life

 At birth, Moore was adopted by family friends of his biological parents.
 They lived in the Highland Park neighborhood of Northeast Los Angeles, California, but relocated to the Forest Hill neighborhood of San Francisco at the age of 2, where he attended elementary school.
 At the ages of 9 and 10, Moore attended a boarding school in Barstow, but eventually moved back to Northern California.
 Both of his parents were Scientologists.
 By the time he was 12, the family returned to Northeast Los Angeles.
 There he enrolled in a private academy school specializing in arts that used some of L. Ron Hubbard's teachings.
 Later, he was home schooled at the age of 14 due to bullying.
 In 2004, he learned he was adopted, and dropped out of the program when he was 16.
-While a young teenager in Los Angeles, Moore would attend punk gigs in Mexican American neighborhoods in East and South Los Angeles, and later at electro club raves in the downtown's Silver Lake and Echo Park neighborhoods.
+While a young teenager in Los Angeles, Moore would attend punk gigs in Mexican American neighborhoods in East and South Los Angeles, and later at electro club raves in the Silver Lake and Echo Park neighborhoods.